How close are we to finding a coronavirus vaccine?

 “No matter how you slice this, this is good news," says the US government's top infectious disease expert Dr Anthony Fauci, as positive results from a vaccination trial are released.

-The trial, funded by the US National Institutes of Health and Massachusetts-based biotechnology company, Moderna Inc, finds the first 45 volunteers who underwent testing have developed neutralising antibodies in their bloodstream, at levels comparable to those who have survived COVID-19.
+The trial, funded by the US National Institutes of Health and Massachusetts-based biotechnology company, Moderna Inc, found that the first 45 volunteers who underwent testing have developed neutralising antibodies in their bloodstream, at levels comparable to those who have survived COVID-19.

 The trial is to enter a final stage around July 27, in a 30,000-person study, to find out if the injections are strong enough to protect against coronavirus.